-8. Traffic management and provision of infrastructure should be in general accordance with the "Orchard Hills North Rezoning - Traffic Management and Accessibility Plan" by SCT Consulting (April 2021).

-- 9. Clear delineation is provided between where vehicles can be parked, cyclists can ride and where pedestrians should walk. - 10.
-Walking and cycling paths are to be integrated with the road reserve and open space network. - 11.
-Where the provision of parking "lanes" is included in the street reserve width, they are linemarked as parking bays. - 12.
+- 5. The minimum median width of split-level roads should be 8.0m to allow landscaping and safety barriers. - 6.
+The street design has taken into consideration the existing topography and vegetation. - 7.
+Traffic management and provision of infrastructure should be in general accordance with the "Orchard Hills North Rezoning Traffic Management and Accessibility Plan" by SCT Consulting (April 2021). - 8.
+Clear delineation is provided between where vehicles can be parked, cyclists can ride and where pedestrians should walk. - 9.
+Walking and cycling paths are to be integrated with the road and open space network. - 10.
+Where the provision of parking "lanes" is included in the street reserve width, they are landscaped as parking bays. - 11.
 Speed control devices are to be provided to achieve target speeds, where required.
-Any speed control devices, inclusive of road narrowing, are to be designed to take into account the needs of cyclists. - 13.
-Design details such as footpath and driveway crossovers are uniformly applied to make the street character more consistent.
+Any speed control devices, inclusive of road narrowing, are to be designed to take into account the needs of cyclists. - 12.
+Design details such as footpath and driveway crossovers are uniformly applied to make the street character more consistent. - 13.
+Access arrangements onto The Northern Road requires consultation and is to be to the satisfaction of TfNSW. - 14.
+As part of the redevelopment of the site, full construction and/or reconstruction will be required for Kingswood Road, Castle Road, Frogmore Road, Ulm Road and Caddens Road including but not limited to full width pavement reconstruction to both sides, stormwater drainage and kerb and gutter to both sides of the road and intersections apportioned appropriately as per the relevant road cross section.
+Each of these roads shall be upgraded and reconstructed in association with an adjoining subdivision or when a new local/collector road is connected to that road. - 15.
+Retaining walls for split level roads shall be full masonry construction and no timber is to be used.